vestrobaa/dotvimcore/annoyances.md

 Grrr
 ----

-*   File navigation window keeps popping up, can't get rid of it
+*   File navigation window keeps popping up, can't get rid of it (was vinegar)
 *   Too much addins
 *   Pymode hinders as much as it helps
 *   Auto icloud